SumoLogic/sumologic-kubernetes-collection/docs/collecting-application-metrics.md

 In case you want to scrape metrics from application which do not expose them, you can use telegraf operator.
 It will scrape metrics according to configuration and expose them on port `9273` so Prometheus will be able to scrape them.

-For example to expose metrics from nginx pod, you can use the following annotations:
+For example to expose metrics from nginx Pod, you can use the following annotations:

 ```
 annotations: